-The following table presents the aggregate fees billed by our independent accountants, Deloitte & Touche LLP, and their respective affiliates for the audit of our annual financial statements for the calendar years ended December 31, 2007 and 2006, as well as other services provided during those periods:
+The following table presents the aggregate fees billed by our independent registered public accountants, Deloitte & Touche LLP, and their respective affiliates for the audit of our annual financial statements for the calendar years ended December 31, 2008 and 2007, as well as other services provided during those periods:

-2007 2006
+2008 2007

-Audit Fees (a) \$ 2,184,000 \$ 1,889,000
+Audit Fees (a) \$ 2,809,000 \$ 2,184,000

-Audit-Related Fees (b) 49,200 61,000
+Audit-Related Fees (b) 280,000 49,200

-Tax Fees (c) 394,650 333,600
+Tax Fees (c) 272,200 394,650

 All Other Fees (d) 0 43,000

-Total 2,627,850 2,326,600
+Total 3,361,200 2,627,850

-(a) Audit Fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, audit of management's assessment of the effectiveness of its internal controls over financial reporting as required by Section 404 of the Sarbanes-Oxley Act, review of condensed consolidated financial statements included in the Company's quarterly reports on Form 10-Q, and

-- services that are normally provided in connection with statutory and regulatory filings or engagements. - (b) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements that are not reported under the caption "Audit Fees".
-The fees for 2007 and 2006 relate to due diligence in connection with potential acquisitions and a pension plan audit for one of our subsidiaries. - (c) Tax Fees consist of fees billed for services rendered for tax compliance, tax advice and tax planning.
-The fees for 2007 and 2006 relate principally to preparation of tax returns and other tax compliance services directly related to such returns. - (d) All Other Fees consist of fees billed for products and services other than fees as reported in the above three categories.
+- (a) Audit Fees consist of fees billed for services rendered for the annual audit of our consolidated financial statements, audit of management's assessment of the effectiveness of its internal controls over financial reporting as required by Section 404 of the Sarbanes-Oxley Act, review of condensed consolidated financial statements included in the Company's quarterly reports on Form 10-Q, and services that are normally provided in connection with statutory and regulatory filings or engagements. - (b) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements that are not reported under the caption "Audit Fees".
+The fees for 2008 and 2007 relate to due diligence in connection with potential acquisitions and a pension plan audit for one of our subsidiaries. - (c) Tax Fees consist of fees billed for services rendered for tax compliance, tax advice, and tax planning.
+The fees for 2008 and 2007 relate principally to preparation of tax returns and other tax compliance services directly related to such returns. - (d) All Other Fees consist of fees billed for products and services other than fees as reported in the above three categories.
 These fees relate principally to advice in connection with a government grant award and advice in connection with CAS-418 non-compliance by one of our divisions.